Lectionary 305: History

 Gregory dated the manuscript to the 12th century.
 It has been assigned by the Institute for New Testament Textual Research (INTF) to the 12th century.

 F. S. Ellis bought it 1870.

 The manuscript was added to the list of New Testament manuscripts by Frederick Henry Ambrose Scrivener (291e) and Caspar René Gregory (number 305e).
 It was examined by Hort.
 Gregory saw it in 1883.

-The codex is housed at the Cambridge University Library (Add.
-Mss.
-679.2) in Cambridge.
+The codex is housed at the Cambridge University Library (MS Add.679.2) in Cambridge.